An oscillator is any object or data that moves back and forth between two points.

 The Stochastic, Parabolic SAR, and Relative Strength Index (RSI) are all oscillators.

-Each of these indicators is designed to signal a possible reversal, where the previous trend has run its course and the price is ready to change direction.Let’s take a look at a couple of examples.
+Each of these indicators is designed to signal a possible trend reversal, where the previous trend has run its course and the price is ready to change direction.Let’s take a look at a couple of examples.

 We’ve slapped on all three oscillators on GBP/USD’s daily chart shown below.
 Remember when we discussed how to work the Stochastic, Parabolic SAR, and RSI?